-Figure 32 shows the fan menu.
-The color of the dot in each fan icon reflects that fan's status: Good (green), Alarm (red), Offline (blue).
+Figure 46 shows the fan menu.
+The color of the dot in each fan icon reflects that fan's status: Good (green), Alarm (red), Offline (gray), Manual (orange).
 Fan X's status will show as "Good" when there are no active fan alarms.
 Fan X's status will show as "Alarm" when any fan alarm is active.
 Fan X's status will show as Offline when there has not been a response from Fan X in 150 milliseconds.
+Fan X's status will show as "Manual" when the fan has been placed in manual mode.

 Pressing on an individual fan takes the user to that fan's specific menu.
-Pressing on the unit diagram on the left displays the All Fans menu as shown in Figure 33.
+Pressing on the unit diagram on the left displays the All Fans menu as shown in Figure 47.
 While in the All Fans menu all writable settings will affect all available fans and all readable parameters will be the average reading from of all available fans.

-Figure 32.
+Figure 46.
 Fan Menu